alankrantas/raspberrypi-pico-micropython-cookbook/neopixel/README.md

 from neopixel import NeoPixel # Upload the driver first! import time

+# a strip of 8 LEDs at GPIO 28, brightness level 30%, do not auto write after any changes
 neo = NeoPixel(28, n=8, brightness=0.3, autowrite=False)

 RED = (255, 0, 0)